A Weekend in Belgrade

 Day 3

-We had a whole section to ourselves at Restaurant Question Mark ?, a traditional Serbian restaurant serving Balkan cuisine, located in a more than 200-year-old building.
+We had a whole section to ourselves at Restaurant Question Mark ?, a traditional Serbian restaurant serving Balkan cuisine, in a more than 200-year-old building.

-The food was fantastic, the service amazing and we paid 2400 Serbian Dinars, $23.00, including a tip to the servers and the musicians.
+The food was fantastic, the service amazing, and we paid 2400 Serbian Dinars, $23.00, including a tip to the servers and the musicians.

 Final Thoughts

-The walking tour was informative but I would have to say we enjoyed our self-guided tour just as much if not more.
-Belgrade was also cold temperature-wise but it was okay as we knew our next destination was Cyprus.
+The walking tour was informative, but I would have to say we enjoyed our self-guided tour just as much, if not more.
+Belgrade was also cold temperature-wise, but it was okay as we knew our next destination was Cyprus.

 Window shopping in Belgrade, Serbia